Frequently Asked Questions During the Grad Application Process

 2. How is funding decided and am I eligible?

-All applicants for the thesis masters, non-thesis masters and PhD programs, whether they are domestic or international, are eligible for funding.
-There is not a separate application process for funding.
-Once you submit a formal application, it will be reviewed by our graduate committee.
-If you satisfy the formal requirements for admission, the committee can recommend your admission.
-Within Civil Engineering the admission decision and funding decision are separate.
-Not all students who are recommended for admission are offered funding.
+Only highly competitive students in the PhD and Master’s thesis options recommended for admission are typically offered funding (typically 25%).
 The faculty reviewers decide whether or not an applicant would be acceptable for funding and are responsible for making any offers.
 You may contact those faculty members that you are interested in working with to discuss options.
-Please note that those students applying for the Professional Masters concentration and/or admitted to the non-thesis/Professional Masters concentration (based on faculty review and recommendation) are not eligible for University Graduate Assistantship funding.
+Please note that those students applying to the non-thesis/Professional Masters concentration and/or admitted to the non-thesis/Professional Masters concentration (based on faculty review and recommendation) are not eligible for University Graduate Assistantship funding.
 However, they may work in hourly paid positions on campus.
 Should a non-thesis/Professional Masters student secure an assistantship or fellowship, we can move the student to a funding eligible concentration.

 3. How can I check the status of my application?

 There are two offices involved in the collection of application materials, the Graduate School and the Civil Engineering Graduate Office.
 You apply using the electronic application system through the Graduate School.
 The Civil Engineering Graduate Office then downloads this information to our own tracking system.
 The Graduate School system updates as official materials are received.
 Civil Engineering also sends status updates when your application has moved forward in the process or if we find you are missing information.
 You can also send an inquiry to firstname.lastname@example.org to check the status of your application.